Updated: Sep 19, 2021

 Are you thinking about becoming a personal trainer?
 Good for you – it’s an amazing job!
 But like every job, it has its up and downs.
 So, first of all let’s take a look at both the pros and cons of becoming a personal trainer.

-Meet amazing people No doubt about it, the BEST thing about being a PT means that you get to meet some really great people.
+Meet amazing people No doubt about it, the BEST thing about being a Personal Trainer means that you get to meet some really great people.
 You’ll love hearing about other peoples’ lives, what makes them tick, and listening to some fantastic stories that you’re sure never to forget.

 Constant motivation When you work in a fitness environment like a gym, you’re not only within easy reach of all the gym equipment you need, but you’re also surrounded by other highly motivated people.
 If you have time in between client training sessions, you can do your own workout, AND all of the demonstrations you give all day everyday is extra calorie-burning activity!